Travis d'Arnaud: 2017

 On May 5, 2017, d'Arnaud was placed on the 10-day disabled list due to a bruised right wrist.
 He was activated on May 24.
 On August 16, following injuries to José Reyes and Wilmer Flores, the Mets started d'Arnaud at third base.
 Terry Collins chose to move d'Arnaud back and forth between third and second base, swapping him with Asdrúbal Cabrera twelve times, in order to minimize his impact on the defense.

 2018

 D'Arnaud began the season as the Mets' Opening Day catcher.
 On April 11, d'Arnaud was placed on the 10-day disabled list due to a partial tear of the UCL in his right elbow.
 He had Tommy John surgery on April 17.
 On April 21, he was transferred to the 60-day disabled list.

 2019

 On April 28, 2019, d'Arnaud was designated for assignment.
 He was released on May 3.

 Los Angeles Dodgers

-On May 5, 2019, d'Arnaud signed a one-year deal with the Los Angeles Dodgers.
+On May 5, 2019, d'Arnaud signed a one-year contract with the Los Angeles Dodgers.
 He appeared in one game for the Dodgers as a pinch hitter.